 The application process is done with the Department of Education and the Servicer handles the loans.

-Hawkeye Community College is responsible for receiving the money sent and applying it toward the students' bill.
+Hawkeye Community College is responsible for receiving the money sent and applying it toward the students' account.